Skip to main content

 Why does anxiety always whisper when you wish it would just shut up?

 I will admit it—anxiety is my constant companion.
 Like an uninvited guest at a party, it shows up, ruins the vibe, and never leaves.
-If anxiety were a person, it’d be the one who tells you your outfit’s fine—but maybe don’t wear it in public.
+If anxiety were a person, it would be the one who tells you your outfit’s fine—but maybe don’t wear it in public.
 So begins this story, not with a bang, but with a whisper—mine.

 Anxiety’s Whisper: Love, Storms, and Finding Grace in Maplehaven